-These are updated, contemporary versions of the Ceramica line that made its debut in the 1990s, the “ceramic revolution.”
+These are updated, contemporary versions of the Ceramica line that debuted in the 1990s, the “ceramic revolution.”
 In 2017, had a special limited-edition collaboration with industrial designer Konstantin Grcic—a matt gray high-tech ceramic, as well as an automatic movement—which gave the watch a simple yet sleek design, made with avant-garde materials.
-You can read more about the 2017 collaboration here.

 Rado True and True Thinline Collections

 The True Automatic Open Heart, which is under the Rado’s True collection, is a redesigned model that showcases the brand’s focus on both design and quality.
 The cut-out dial allows the wearer to see the Swiss automatic movement, and the signature Rado high-tech ceramic construction assures that the watch will shine for years.
 Rado boasts of its lightness, too—the monobloc case is the reason behind its lightness.
 Check the price on Amazon.

 If you want something simpler-looking, check out the extensive True Thinline Collection.
 Introduced in 2011, this line has the thinnest watches of Rado (the cases of quartz models measure 4.9mm).
 These are made with high-tech ceramic, so while it is thin, it has the same durability as the brand’s thicker watches.